At Fiction Factory we do our best to do business sustainably and we have been trying for years to make our company as “green” as possible.

 And what about the leftover materials?

-We try to make products out of it.
+First of all we try to prevent waste by smart engineering.
+And when we do have leftover materials we try to make products out of it.
 For example, pencil cases from the leftover leather of our upholstery workshop and Latjes Kratjes (a modular storage system) from the plywood leftover from the wood workshop.
 With the Latjes Kratjes we make an impact by producing these with and for social enterprises.
 A product with impact reduces waste, is educational to make together and ultimately contributes to a new, functional interior for social initiatives such as Noordje and Artis.

 Taking things further?